What’s This HOPE Thing All About Anyway?

 Now it has always bothered me when I see someone who appears to be homeless and hungry.
 I may not be able to help each and every person, but it does always bother me.

 Since the time of creating the slogan, I have learned a little bit about my ancestors’ desires to make a difference in this area.
 My great-grandmother Matilda once said that the Lord had told her to feed the hungry, which she did bountifully in her front yard.
-And my grandfather, John, owned Johnnie’s BBQ and welcomed all comers with or without money.
+And my grandfather, John, owned Johnnie’s BBQ and welcomed all who came there with or without money.
 I even had to think back to my own background — once while on a business trip, I sat in my hotel room and asked God to help me open the Bible to a passage that pertained to me–wouldn’t you know it opened to Jesus feeding the 5000!
 It didn’t seem relevant at the time, because I hadn’t even dreamed of HOPE then, but now that I know how God works, I know better.
 So in my heart, I truly believe that HOPE is a God-given manifestation of the hopes and dreams of my ancestors.

 I know that ending world hunger or even community hunger seems impossible, but actually there are many studies that say it is possible, and I know too that nothing is impossible with God!
 I believe that someday HOPE will be global vision, but for now I am thankful for family and friends like you that support the HOPE vision, so that I can do my part in continuing the family legacy